Manson Family: Spahn Ranch

-Manson established a base for the Family at the Spahn Ranch in August 1968 after Wilson's landlord evicted them.
-It had been a television and movie set for Westerns, but the buildings had deteriorated by the late 1960s.
-The ranch then derived revenue primarily from selling horseback rides.
-Female Family members did chores around the ranch and, occasionally, had sex on Manson's orders with the nearly blind 80-year-old owner George Spahn.
+In August 1968, Manson established a base for the Family at the Spahn Ranch after Wilson's landlord evicted them.
+It had been a television and movie set for Westerns, but the buildings had deteriorated by the time the Family first appeared at the property.
+By the late 1960s the ranch had derived revenue primarily from selling horseback rides.
+Female Family members did chores around the ranch and, occasionally, had sex on Manson's orders with the ranch's nearly blind 80-year-old owner, George Spahn.
 The women also acted as guides for him.
-In exchange, Spahn allowed Manson and his group to live at the ranch for free.
+In exchange, Spahn allowed Manson's group to live at the ranch for free.
 Lynette Fromme acquired the nickname "Squeaky" because she often squeaked when Spahn pinched her thigh.

-Charles Watson, a small-town Texan who had quit college and moved to California, soon joined the group at the ranch.
+Charles Watson, a small-town Texan who had quit college and moved to California, soon joined the group at the ranch and Spahn gave him the nickname "Tex", due to his accent.

 Encounter with Tate

 On March 23, 1969, Manson entered the grounds of 10050 Cielo Drive, which he had known as Melcher's residence.
 He was not invited.

-As he approached the main house, Manson was met by Shahrokh Hatami, an Iranian photographer.
-He had befriended Polanski and Tate during the making of the documentary Mia and Roman.
+As he approached the main house, Manson was met by Shahrokh Hatami, an Iranian photographer who had befriended Polanski and Tate during the making of the documentary Mia and Roman.
 He was there to photograph Tate before she departed for Rome the next day.
-Seeing Manson approach, Hatami had gone onto the front porch to ask him what he wanted.
+Seeing Manson approach, Hatami went onto the front porch to ask him what he wanted.

 Manson said that he was looking for someone whose name Hatami did not recognize.
 Hatami told him the place was the Polanski residence.
 He advised Manson to try "the back alley," by which he meant the path to the guest house beyond the main house.
-Concerned about the stranger, he had gone down the front walk to confront Manson.
+Concerned about the stranger, he went down the front walk to confront Manson.
 Tate appeared behind Hatami in the house's front door and asked him who was calling.
 Hatami said that a man was looking for someone.
 He and Tate maintained their positions while Manson went back to the guest house without a word, returned to the front a minute or two later, and left.

 That evening, Manson returned to the property and again went to the guest house.
 He entered the enclosed porch and spoke with Altobelli, the owner, who had just come out of the shower.
 Manson asked for Melcher, but Altobelli felt that Manson was looking for him.
 It was later discovered that Manson had apparently been to the property on earlier occasions after Melcher left.